 In the past I, and almost everyone else, recommended Preditors & Editors.
-It is a website devoted to listing publishers, agents, and book distributors.
+It was a website devoted to listing publishers, agents, and book distributors.
 They were established and reputable, and they receive many tips about publishers that are not.
+They have been defunct for two years now, though they are searching for a new researcher.